-\begin{proof} Let $c:\Nat\to k$ be a finite coloring of $\Nat$,with $k\geq 1$.
-By $\canHT$ with apartness (which we can assume by Corollary \ref{cor:canap}) there exists an infinite apart set $H\subseteq \Nat^+$ such that one of the five canonical cases in Definition \ref{thm:taylor} occurs for $\FS(H)$.
-It is easy to see that, since $c$ is a $k$-coloring, only case (1) of Definition \ref{thm:taylor} can occur.
-Thus $\FS(H)$ is homogeneous for $c$. \end{proof}
+\begin{proof} Let $c:\Nat\to \Nat$ be a $\lambda$-regressive function.
+By $\canHT$ there exists an infinite set $H\subseteq \Nat^+$ such that one of the five canonical cases occurs for $\FS(H)$.
+It is easy to see that, since $c$ is $\lambda$-regressive, only case (1) and case (3) of Definition \ref{thm:taylor} can occur.
+Thus $\FS(H)$ is min-term-homogeneous for $c$. \end{proof}

-Similarly to Hindman's Theorem and Taylor's Theorem, the $\lambda$-Regressive Hindman's Theorem self-improves to its own version with apartness, as shown below.
-This result only refers to the implication over $\RCA_0$, while we do not know if $\lambda\regHT[\ap]$ can be Weirauch reduced to $\lambda\regHT$.
+Similarly to Hindman's Theorem and Taylor's Theorem, the Regressive Hindman's Theorem self-improves to its own version with apartness, as shown below.
+We first show that $\lambda\regHT$ implies the Infinite Pigeonhole Principle.